-- (1) Portions of the abuse investigation and protective services report and underlying investigatory documents are confidential and are not available for public inspection.
+(1) Portions of the abuse investigation and protective services report and underlying investigatory documents are confidential and not available for public inspection.
 Pursuant to ORS 430.763, names of abuse reporters, witnesses, and the alleged abuse victim are confidential and shall not be available for public inspection.
-Investigatory documents, including portions of the abuse investigation and protective services report that contains "individually identifiable health information," as that term is defined under ORS 192.519 and 45 CFR160.103, are confidential under federal Health Insurance Portability and Accountability Act (HIPAA) privacy rules, 45 CFR Parts 160 and 164, and ORS 192.520 and 179.505-179.509. - (2) Notwithstanding section (1) of this rule, the Department shall make confidential information available, including any photographs if appropriate, to any law enforcement agency, public agency that licenses or certifies facilities or licenses or certifies the individuals practicing therein, and any public agency providing protective services for the adult.
-The Department shall make the protective services report and underlying investigatory materials available to any private agency providing protective services for the adult and to the protection and advocacy system designated pursuant to ORS 192.517(1). - (3) Individuals or entities receiving confidential information pursuant to this rule shall maintain the confidentiality of the information and shall not redisclose the confidential information to unauthorized individuals or entities, as required by state or federal law. - (4) The community program shall prepare a redacted version of the final completed abuse investigation report within 10 days after the date of the final report.
+Investigatory documents, including portions of the abuse investigation and protective services report that contains "individually identifiable health information," as that term is defined under 192.519 and 45 CFR160.103, are confidential under federal Health Insurance Portability and Accountability Act (HIPAA) privacy rules, 45 CFR parts 160 and 164, and ORS 192.520 and 179.505-179.509.

+(2) Notwithstanding section (1) of this rule, the Department shall make available the confidential information, including any photographs, if appropriate, to any law enforcement agency, public agency that licenses or certifies facilities or licenses or certifies the individuals practicing therein, and any public agency providing protective services for the adult.
+The Department shall make the protective services report and underlying investigatory materials available to any private agency providing protective services for the adult and to the protection and advocacy system designated pursuant to ORS 192.517(1)

+3) Individuals or entities receiving confidential information pursuant to this rule shall maintain the confidentiality of the information and shall not redisclose the confidential information to unauthorized individuals or entities, as required by state or federal law.

+(4) The community program shall prepare a redacted version of the final completed abuse investigation report within 10 days after the date of the final report.
 The redacted report shall not contain any confidential information which is prohibited from disclosure pursuant to state or federal law.
-The redacted report shall be submitted to the provider agency and brokerage. - (5) The community program shall provide a redacted version of the written report to the public for inspection upon written request. - (6) When the abuse investigation and protective services report is conducted by a community program as the Department's designee, the protective services investigation may be disclosed pursuant to this rule either by the community program or the Department.
+The redacted report shall be submitted to the provider agency and brokerage.

+(5) The community program shall provide a redacted version of written report to the public for inspection upon written request. the

+(6) When the abuse investigation and protective services report is conducted by a community program, as the Department's designee, the protective services investigation may be disclosed pursuant to this rule either by the community program or the Department.
 Stat.
-Authority: ORS 179.040 & 409.050 Stats.
-Implemented: ORS 430.735-430.765, 443.400-443.460, 443.705-443.825 Hist.: MHD 5-1994, f.
+Authority: ORS 179.040 & 409.050

+Stats.
+Implemented: ORS 430.735 - 430.765, 443.400 - 443.460, 443.705 - 443.825 Hist.: MHD 5-1994, f.
 8-22-94 & cert. ef.
 9-1-94; Renumbered from 309-040-0270, OMAP 87-2004, f.
 11-10-04, cert. ef.
 12-1-04; Renumbered from 410-009-0130, DHSD 5-2007, f.
 6-29-07, cert. ef.
 7-1-07; DHSD 3-2009, f. & cert. ef.
-5-1-09; DHSD 4-2010, f. & cert. ef.
-6-29-10
+5-1-09